doudar/SmartSpin2k/README.md

 * A 3D printer.
 * A soldering iron and basic soldering skills.

 Once you have these materials, you can follow the [these instructions](https://github.com/doudar/SmartSpin2k/blob/develop/SS2kR3BuildingInstructions.pdf) to build your own SmartSpin2k.
-If you'd prefer to buy a pre-assembled kit, eMadman has them for sale in his [Etsy Shop.](https://www.etsy.com/shop/eMadmanMakes)
+If you'd prefer to buy a pre-assembled kit, we have them for sale at [SmartSpin2k.com](https://www.smartspin2k.com/purchase-kits)

 ## Features